 Patrons with blocked accounts are unable to check out or renew books.
-A blocked patron should be able to access information about why her or his account is blocked by logging in to "My Account" on NUcat .
+A blocked patron should be able to access information about why her or his account is blocked by logging in to logging into “My Account” on NUsearch .
 Patrons unable to log in to "My Account" should contact the Circulation Desk .

 Fines and fees are payable by cash, check, money order, or credit card at the Main Circulation Desk whenever the cash register is open.
 Credit card payments are accepted over the phone at 847-491-7633.

 Payments may also be made by mailing a check (payable to NU Library) to:

 Please call to verify the amount owed before sending any payment by mail